 Lumada Data Catalog provides built-in facets for Resources and Fields that can further filter the search results.

-View search results in the Resource and Fields views using facets
+View search results using facets

 In the left pane, click the facets you want to use for filtering.By default, the built-in facets appear expanded in the left pane.
 Click the down arrow by each facet type to collapse the facets for easier viewing.NoteOnly the facets that have values display on the facets pane in the search results.
 Empty facets do not display.